davidyxwu/CAPP30239_FA22/README.md

-# CAPP30239_FA22
+# CAAP 30239: Data Visualization for Public Policy
-Repository for CAPP 30239 Data Visualization for Public Policy, Autumn 2022
+This repository contains all assignments and coursework for CAAP 30239 taught in Autumn 2022.